-

 Buffalo joins initiative to improve blood pressure control for all

 The American Heart Association’s Equity-Focused Hypertension Initiative is expanding access to care, bridging community-clinical gaps and tackling racial disparities in hypertension management.
-High blood pressure, often called the “silent killer,” … Read more
+High blood pressure, often called the “silent killer,” affects half of adults (47%) in the United States and remains a leading risk factor for heart disease and stroke[1], according to the American Heart … Read more

 -